adap/flower/doc/source/docker/run-quickstart-examples-docker-compose.rst

 Run the Quickstart Example
 --------------------------

 #.
 Clone the quickstart example you like to run.
-For example, ``quickstart-sklearn-tabular``:
+For example, ``quickstart-pytorch``:

    .. code-block:: bash